Nafees10/qscript/spec/syntax.md

 * `DATA_TYPE1` is the data type for the first value.
 * `NAME1` is the name for the first value

-Keep in mind that recursive dependency is not possible in structs, as they are allocated on stack, however, you can store reference to any struct in a struct, as reference will be initialised to null.
+Keep in mind that recursive dependency is not possible in structs.
+However you can have an array of the same type inside the struct, as arrays are initialised to length 0, or a pointer to same type;

 QScript does not allow functions as members of structs, only variables can be members.